-Is Greenland a rich country?
+Is Greenland a wealthy country?

 Greenland’s economy depends on exports of shrimp and fish, and on a substantial subsidy from the Danish Government.
 Fish account for over 90% of its exports, subjecting the economy to price fluctuations.
 The subsidy from the Danish Government is budgeted to be about $535 million in 2017, more than 50% of government revenues, and 25% of GDP.